-This module is designed to help you explore how math affects your life each day.
+This module is designed to help the Venturer explore how math affects his or her life each day.

-- 1. Choose A or B or C or D and complete ALL the requirements. - A. Watch about three hours total of math-related shows or documentaries that involve scientific models and modeling, physics, sports equipment design, bridge building, or cryptography.
-You may choose to watch a live performance instead of watching a media production.
-Then do the following: - (1) Make a list of at least five questions or ideas from the show(s) you watched. - (2) Discuss two of the questions or ideas with your counselor.
+- 1. Choose A or B or C or D and complete ALL the requirements. - A. Watch three hours total of math-related shows or documentaries that involve scientific models and modeling, physics, sports equipment design, bridge building, or cryptography.
+Then do the following: - (1) Make a list of at least two questions or ideas from each show. - (2) Discuss two of the questions or ideas with your counselor.

 Some examples include-but are not limited to-shows found on PBS ("NOVA"), Discovery Channel, Science Channel, National Geographic Channel, TED Talks (online videos), and the History Channel.
 You may choose to watch a live performance or movie at a planetarium or science museum instead of watching a media production.
-You may watch online productions with your counselor's approval and under your parent's supervision.
+You may watch online productions with your counselor's approval and under your parent's or guardian's supervision.

-- B. Research (about three hours total) several websites (with your parent's or guardian's permission) that discuss and explain cryptography or the discoveries of people who worked extensively with cryptography.
-Then do the following: - List and record the URLs of the websites you visited and major topics covered on the websites you visited.
-(You may use the copy and paste function eliminate the words-if you include your sources.) - (2) Discuss with your counselor how cryptography is used in the military and in everyday life and how a cryptographer uses mathematics.
+- B. Research (three hours total) several websites (with your parent's or guardian's permission) that discuss and explain cryptography or the discoveries of people who worked extensively with cryptography.
+Then do the following: - (1) List and record the URLs of the websites you visited, and the major topics covered on the websites you visited.
+(You may use the copy and paste function-eliminate the words-if you include your sources.) - (2) Discuss with your counselor how cryptography is used in the military and in everyday life and how a cryptographer uses mathematics.